shupic/ECE202A_Final_Project/README.md

 ### Configure sensor and draw samples.
 First, we need to configure the sensors to operate at the maximum rate in order to get best estimate of the current position and orientation of the Hexiwear.
 The maximum output data rate is set to be 800Hz for both accelerometer and gyroscope.
 We set the sensor output data rate at 800Hz for both of the sensor using the library provided by Hexiwear site.
 <img src="https://github.com/shupic/ECE202A_Final_Project/blob/master/image/image_1.png" width="500" /><br>
-*example register map[1]*
+*Figure 1. example register map[1]*
 <img src="https://github.com/shupic/ECE202A_Final_Project/blob/master/image/image_2.png" width="500" /><br>
-*out put data rate[1]*
+*Figure 2. out put data rate[1]*

-The next mission is process the data, the data we measure is linear acceleration and angular velocity, but the actual data we want is position and orientation in world reference frame.
+<p>The next mission is process the data, the data we measure is linear acceleration and angular velocity, but the actual data we want is position and orientation in world reference frame.
 In order to doing this, we implement a complementary filter to get the data we desired.
 The accelerometer measures the acceleration due to gravity and other forces. if we want to use the accelerometer to get the accurate linear acceleration, we have to eliminate the influence due to gravity.
 And that means we need to get the accurate measurement of object’s orientation.
-To do so, we have to filter out the short-term force applied.
+To do so, we have to filter out the short-term force applied.</p>
 On the other hand, gyroscope can get the accurate instant velocity data but the measurement is subject to some constant drift, so we have to apply a high pass filter to filter out the drift.
 <img src="https://github.com/shupic/ECE202A_Final_Project/blob/master/image/image_3.png" width="500" /><br>
-*complementary filter block diagram[2]*
+*Figure 3. complementary filter block diagram[2]*

 The complementary filter is add a low pass filter to accelerometer data and a high pass filter to gyroscope data and combine those two to get a better measurement of  the object orientation.